Menu

 It’s rare to completely tear your infraspinatus and keep your other three rotator cuff muscles intact.
 Experts say that there have only ever been two such cases.
 Both were due to injuries during contact football.

 Pinched nerve.
-It’s very rare, but if your infraspinatus muscle has weakened enough, then the suprascapular nerve in your shoulder being can be compressed or pinched.
+It’s very rare, but if your infraspinatus muscle has weakened enough, then the suprascapular nerve in your shoulder can be compressed or pinched.

 Tendinitis (also known as tendonitis).
 This is when your tendons are inflamed.
 It can also result in the tearing of tendon tissues.
 Up to a third of older adults with tendinitis of the rotator cuff have a tear.